openstack-archive/senlin/doc/source/developer/policies/health_v1.rst

 support to Mistral workflows as special actions.

 The current design is to allow for a mixture of built-in recovery actions and user provided workflows.
-In the forseeable future, Senlin does not manage the workflows to be executed and the team has no plan to support the debugging of workflow executions.
+In the foreseeable future, Senlin does not manage the workflows to be executed and the team has no plan to support the debugging of workflow executions.
 Users have to make sure their workflows are doing things they want.